syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Getting-Started.md

 ## NuGet configuration

-To install the required NuGet for the SfDataGrid control in the application, first you have to configure the NuGet packages of the Syncfusion components.
+To install the required NuGet for the SfDataGrid control in the application, configure the NuGet packages of the Syncfusion components.

 Refer to the following KB to configure the NuGet package of the Syncfusion components:

 [How to configure package source and install Syncfusion NuGet packages in an existing project?](https://www.syncfusion.com/kb/7441/how-to-configure-package-source-and-install-syncfusion-nuget-packages-in-an-existing-project)

-The following NuGet package should be installed to use the SfDataGrid control in the application:
+The following NuGet package should be installed to use the SfDataGrid control in the application.

 <table>
 <tr>